UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_05.md

 We can see that the classifier is not able to deal with missing values (NaNs).

-What are possible ways to deal with the problem?
+What are the possible ways to deal with the problem?

 ---